adobe/reactor-pixel-template-extension/README.md

 ## Licensing

-This project is licensed under the Apache V2 License.
+This project is licensed under the ISC.
 See [LICENSE](LICENSE) for more information.